aiherder78/mltrainer-exchange/README.md

 DONE:  Finish database method refactoring / putting db methods in a separate module

-TODO:  Test all database methods.
+TODO:  Test all database methods (all row level operations tested/fixed, database level operations still need to be done).
 Make sure dbSwitch() works or get it working.

 TODO:  Review security - add a nonce to mitigate against any possible replay attacks.